iOS 26

 ios 12 new features

 It’s part of Apple’s commitment to fighting smartphone addiction among young people.
-You can set limits for certain apps, and block inappropriate content which is a great way for parents to monitor their children’s usage of their phones.
+You can set limits for certain apps and block inappropriate content, which is a great way for parents to monitor their children’s phone usage.

 3. Siri Shortcuts